Animenosekai/leet/README.md

 You can have an in-depth understanding of the running environments by looking at their respective explanation file :

 - [Python 3](./leet/runners/python3.md)

+## Deployment

+This module is currently in development and might contain bugs.

+Feel free to use it in production if you feel like it is suitable for your production even if you may encounter issues.

+## Contributing

+Pull requests are welcome.
+For major changes, please open a discussion first to discuss what you would like to change.

+Please make sure to update the tests as appropriate.

+## Authors

+- **Anime no Sekai** — *Initial work* — [Animenosekai](https://github.com/Animenosekai)

+## License

+This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.